DanishAli8063/Botflow_Backend/README.md

 ---

-# BotFlow_Backend
+# BotFlow - Backend

-An impressive project to manage and analyze customer interactions using machine learning techniques and MongoDB.
+An advanced project to manage and analyze customer interactions using machine learning techniques, MongoDB, and a GUI for creating and managing bot states, classes, and dispositions.

 ## Table of Contents